giuliom/GitFocal/README.md

 ### Tags view

-- Lists tags per repository with commit/date details and annotated-tag indicator
+- Lists tags per repository with commit/date details, annotated-tag indicator, and origin sync status
 - Create lightweight or annotated tags at `HEAD`, another ref, or directly from a branch commit
-- Checkout, rename, delete, push, and delete remote tags
+- Checkout, rename, delete, and delete remote tags
+- Push tags when they are missing on `origin` or point to a different commit there; matching tags are shown as already synced
 - Copy tag name or tagged commit hash

 ### Top-level behavior